-Our Founder & CEO, Leslie Kenny, postulates that arousal without ejaculation would mean that the practitioner would “resorb his own spermidine and thereby benefit from a boost in cellular autophagy and the resulting beneficial biological effects.”
+This is where ancient practice and modern biology begin to resonate.
+Oxford Healthspan founder and CEO Leslie Kenny postulates that arousal without ejaculation may allow a practitioner to "resorb his own spermidine and thereby benefit from a boost in cellular autophagy and the resulting beneficial biological effects."

-Whether or not a man chooses to preserve his life force in this way, spermidine remains a key component of ejaculate.
-We now know more about the role it plays there.
-For example, polyamines, spermidine among them, appear to function in promoting sperm motility [2].
-Additionally, the seminal fluid or plasma of infertile men has been found to have much lower levels of polyamines suggesting a relationship between virility and the maintenance of spermidine levels [3].
+Whether or not a man chooses to preserve his life force in this way, spermidine remains a key component of ejaculate, and its role there is increasingly well understood.
+Polyamines, spermidine among them, appear to support sperm motility [2].
+The seminal plasma of infertile men has also been found to contain much lower polyamine levels, which suggests a relationship between virility and the maintenance of spermidine [3].

-The role spermidine and other polyamines play in female fertility and reproduction, however, appears just as significant.
-Polyamines play a role in the following: “activation of development of blastocysts, implantation, placentation, fetal growth, and development required for the successful establishment and maintenance of pregnancy in mammals” [4].
-The action doesn’t end with pregnancy.
+Spermidine is just as significant in female fertility and reproduction.
+Research indicates that polyamines contribute to the "activation of development of blastocysts, implantation, placentation, fetal growth, and development required for the successful establishment and maintenance of pregnancy in mammals" [4].
+Their role does not end there.

 Where else is spermidine found in the body?